realtechsupport/DataNarratives/README.md

 Students will learn the basics of information capture through data and the use of graphical elements to display numerical relationships.

 Text resources:
   The Visual Display of Quantitative Information by Edward Tufte
   The Functional Art: An introduction to information graphics and visualization by Alberto Cairo
   Critical InfoVis by Marian Dörk, Patrick Feng, Christopher Collins, Sheelagh Carpendale
-And others...
+  and others...

 Computing resources:
 Python, Numpy, Pandas, Plotly